Brampton Arts Walk of Fame: 2014 reboot

 A staff report was presented to the Committee of Council on September 18, dubbing the project the "Brampton Arts Walk of Fame"; the Committee of Council recommended acceptance, eligibility criteria, and the first inductees.
 The first event may be connected to an existing downtown event, "for financial and other reasons"; Councillor John Hutton suggested it would be unlikely to get the inductees to attend on a preset date.
 The Brampton Arts Council is on the Brampton Arts Walk of Fame Committee.

 The established categories are performing arts, visual arts, media arts, literature, and creative arts.
 Inductees must have ten years in the arts and entertainment industry, and have been born in Brampton, a resident of Brampton, or an owner of a business in Brampton for a period of time.

 The walk would be located in Garden Square at the Rose Theatre.
 Beginning in 2014, red granite plaques will be unveiled annually, featuring a star icon, award category, recipient's name, and the year of the award.

-The event may be branded in the future; the City of Brampton is selling sponsorship rights.
+As of 2015, the City of Brampton considered selling sponsorship rights.